valike23/tech-challenge/adventure2/README.md

 ## Welcome! 👋

-Welcome to the Tellimer Product Feedback App technical test.
+Welcome to the Tellimer Rock, Paper, Scissors Game technical test.
 This challenge will help you showcase your skills by building a realistic project that can be a valuable addition to your portfolio.

 **To complete this challenge, you need a strong understanding of HTML, CSS, TypeScript, Svelte, SQL, and Node.js.**

 ## The Challenge

-Your task is to build a product feedback application using the provided design files.
-You will receive a starter repository with a SvelteKit app, a Storybook component library, and two data packages.
-Additionally, you will get environment variables to connect to a Neon Postgres database or use a local SQLite database, along with the Figma design and challenge files.
+Your task is to build a Rock, Paper, Scissors game using the provided design files.
+You will receive a starter repository with a SvelteKit app, a Storybook component library, and necessary data packages.
+Additionally, you will get environment variables to connect to a database, along with the Figma design and challenge files.

 Your users should be able to:

-- View the optimal layout for the app depending on their device's screen size.
+- View the optimal layout for the game depending on their device's screen size.
-- See hover states for all interactive elements on the page.
-- Create, read, update, and delete product feedback requests.
-- Receive form validations when trying to create/edit feedback requests.
-- Sort suggestions by most/least upvotes and most/least comments.
-- Filter suggestions by category.
-- Add comments and replies to a product feedback request.
-- Upvote product feedback requests.
-- Persist the data using SQLite.
+- Play Rock, Paper, Scissors against the computer.
+- **Bonus**: Maintain the state of the score after refreshing the browser.
+- **Bonus**: Play Rock, Paper, Scissors, Lizard, Spock against the computer.

+### Game Rules

+If the player wins, they gain 1 point.
+If the computer wins, the player loses 1 point.

+#### Original Version

+- Paper beats Rock.
+- Rock beats Scissors.
+- Scissors beats Paper.

+#### Bonus Version

+- Scissors beats Paper.
+- Paper beats Rock.
+- Rock beats Lizard.
+- Lizard beats Spock.
+- Spock beats Scissors.
+- Scissors beats Lizard.
+- Paper beats Spock.
+- Rock beats Scissors.
+- Lizard beats Paper.
+- Spock beats Rock.

 ### Expected Behavior

-- **Suggestions Page**: Only show product feedback requests with a status of `suggestion`.
-- **Roadmap**:
-  - Display feedback requests with a status of `planned`, `in-progress`, or `live`.
-  - Organize columns by upvote totals.
-- **Creating a Product Request**:
-  - Assign a new ID that increments the current highest product request ID by 1.
-  - Set the default status for new feedback to `suggestion`.
-- **Editing Feedback**:
-  - Move feedback through the roadmap based on status updates (`planned`/`in-progress`/`live`).
-- **Add Comments/Replies**:
-  - Populate user data for new comments or replies using data from the `currentUser` object in the `data.json` file.
-  - Limit comments/replies to 250 characters.
+- **Main Game**: Display the game with options to play Rock, Paper, Scissors or the bonus version with Rock, Paper, Scissors, Lizard, Spock.
+- **Score Tracking**: Keep track of the player's score and ensure it persists even after refreshing the browser.
+- **Responsive Design**: Ensure the game looks great on devices of all sizes.
+- **Accessibility**: Make sure all interactive elements are accessible and navigable via the keyboard.

 ### Nice to Have